| Year of Entry | 2013 |

 |

-To be eligible for admission, applicants must satisfy the University's General Entrance Requirements.
+To be considered for admission, you must satisfy the General Entrance Requirements.

-Consideration will be given to employment records, travel and other examples of life experience.
+Consideration may be given to employment records, travel and other examples of life experience.

 Subject Area |